Jay-Idrees/MongoDB-for-MERN-Stack/Readme.md

   ```

   **Designing a collection**
-  - The designs for a collection or schema are kept in the models folder which act as a `blue print`.
+  - The designs for a collection (like a table in SQL- note that MongoDB by definition has no tables, the equvilant is ) or schema are kept in the models folder which act as a `blue print`.
 See below an example

+  - In MongoDB a collection is like a table and

 ```Javascript